-The business case to support a migration to LinuxONE is focused on cost savings provided by server consolidation to the LinuxONE platform and an overall simplification of the distributed environment.
+The business case to support a migration to IBM LinuxONE is focused on cost savings, security and sustainability provided by server consolidation to the IBM LinuxONE platform and an overall simplification of the distributed environment.

-Techombank in Vietnam decided to use LinuxONE to power a bold new approach to banking, delivering rapid, reliable performance for new customer-centric services and scaling seamlessly to meet fast-growing demands.
+A bank in Vietnam decided to use IBM LinuxONE to power a bold new approach to banking, delivering rapid, reliable performance for new customer-centric services and scaling seamlessly to meet fast-growing demands.
 The enterprise moved 21 production applications to IBM LinuxONE in just 90 days.
 They realized a 40% TCO reduction, proven architecture for very large and variable workloads, which increased transactions 4x during peak season.

-The Met Office is the UK's national weather service, providing weather forecasts for the public, for government, and for businesses in a wide variety of sectors.
-It creates more than 3,000 tailored forecasts and briefings each day, as well as conducting weather- and climate-related research.
-The Met Office uses post-processing systems to tailor its weather forecasts for specific clients' needs.
+A national weather service, providing weather forecasts for the public, for government, and for businesses in a wide variety of sectors creates more than 3,000 tailored forecasts and briefings each day, as well as conducting weather- and climate-related research.
+This service uses post-processing systems to tailor its weather forecasts for specific clients' needs.
 The requirement to have the applications run 24 hours a day, 365 days a year, and being able to deliver services day-in and day-out is critical to its brand and its reputation.

 Running these systems on a distributed Linux infrastructure was becoming complex and expensive.
-Therefore, Met Office decided to migrate suitable candidates from its distributed Linux landscape onto IBM LinuxONE.
+Therefore, this weather service decided to migrate suitable candidates from its distributed Linux landscape onto IBM LinuxONE.